hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-bridge-component.md

 ![Wrong behavior after creating chirps](/assets/images/bootcamp/native/fab-wrong-behavior-after-creating.png)

 That's not good.
 That's because we're returning Turbo Streams on the `ChirpController@store` action.
-Let's change it so it doesn't do that when the request was done via a Turbo Native client.
+Let's change it so it doesn't do that when the request was done via a Hotwire Native client.
 We want the redirect there.
 Head to the `app/Http/Controllers/ChirpController.php` file and change the `store` action like so:

 ```php
 <?php